Powering genetic discovery

 - English, Adam C et al. (2015) Assessing structural variation in a personal genome-towards a human reference diploid genome.
 BMC genomics

 - Chaisson, Mark J P et al. (2015) Resolving the complexity of the human genome using single-molecule sequencing.
 Nature

-- Yasuda, Jun et al. (2018) Genome analyses for the Tohoku Medical Megabank Project toward establishment of personalized healthcare.
+- Yasuda, Jun et al. (2019) Genome analyses for the Tohoku Medical Megabank Project towards establishment of personalized healthcare.
 Journal of biochemistry

 - Hickey, Luke et al. (2017) Hunting structural variants: Population by population Front line genomics magazine

 - Hickey, L. et al. (2017) Structural variation offers new home for disease associations and gene discovery Drug discovery and development magazine